052223-java-angular/ruben-p1-back-end/README.md

 ## MVP (Minimum Viable Product)

-- User registration and login
+- User registers and login
-- Browsing and searching for products
+- Browsing Catalog of Fish and Searching methods
-- Adding products to a shopping cart
+- Adding fish from the catalog to personal fish tank
-- Modifying the shopping cart
+- Create user fish tank
-- Secure payment process
+- Modifying the fish tank; add fish, remove fish, filtration
-- Order history
+- Leave review of experience with fish in fish tank, persists to catalog
-- Product rating and reviewing
+- Browse reviews of a fish in catalog, left by existing members

 ## Stretch Goals